nurkiewicz/request-collapser/README.md

 * Caching works good
 * You need fast response time and can't tolerate lag
 * When your operations need to run sequentially (`await` after `await`)
+* When your operation is part of transaction
+* When operation must be part of larger trace/span

 # Modes of operation
 * Time-based